ck2860/CapstoneProject/README.md

 You will be able to run the programs in Anaconda prompt.

 *Note: if you are able to run the programs or have those packages installed in a different software or environment.
+Make sure your version of tensorflow is 1.14.
 You can skip the Setup section or  (You could install the packages with Pip.)*

 ## Setup
 You will be installing [Anaconda](http://anaconda.com/downloads) and required packages for this project.
 Please download the right version for your system/computer.

-Recall that numPy, pandas,  matplotlibpyplot, and stats packages are already installed in Jupyter notebook, you only need to install TensorFlow 1.14.
+Recall that numPy, pandas,  matplotlibpyplot, and stats packages are already installed in Anaconda, you only need to install TensorFlow 1.14.
 Using the Anaconda Prompt, it can be done by entering:

 ```
 conda install -c conda-forge tensorflow=1.14